openvstorage/volumedriver/doc/build_with_docker.md

 - __git__ to clone our repo
 - we assume you're building on a linux system

+## Disk space required
+- the docker image is about 1.5GB
+- a release build needs about 16GB

 ## Building

 1. fetch the code